 Originally published in 2017, this post has been updated with new images and text to serve you better.
 The recipe remains the same, of course!

-Anyway, it’s really two ingredients, butternut squash, and red (Turkish) lentils.
+Anyway, it can be two ingredients also, butternut squash, and red (Turkish) lentils.
 Not even broth.
 But the nut milk adds a lot to the final product.

 This butternut squash lentil soup came to be almost as an accident.

-I usually make a much more elaborated red lentil soup, a great recipe, with carrots and onions and tomatoes and herbs.
+I usually make a much more elaborate red lentil soup, a great recipe, with carrots and onions and tomatoes and herbs.
 You know, your usual suspects.

 I don't remember exactly but one night I didn't have carrots or tomatoes, so I threw butternut squash and red lentils in a pot of salted water.
 Out of laziness probably.
-With the idea of adding some condiment afterward – like merken or curry – and calling it dinner.
+With the idea of adding some condiment and herb afterward and calling it dinner.
 Turns out, before that last addition I had gulped down a whole bowl.
 Only salt and pepper as condiments.

 So, get ready to make the most incredible 2-ingredient soup, with butternut squash and red lentils.
 Just be sure the squash is in season and the proportions of the two ingredients are close to the recipe, 4:1 approximately.

 Too many lentils and you might get a slightly bitter undertone.
 Not good.